AhmedSeemalK/Enterprise-Inference/ida/README.md

 `````

 ### Update Existing Cluster:
-If you choose to update the existing cluster, the automation will present you with the following options:
+If you choose to update the existing cluster, the AI Inference Deployment Suite will present you with the following options:
 1. Manage Worker Nodes: Add or remove worker nodes.
 2. Manage Models: Add or remove models.